mehedi-sharif/soulspring/content/our-doctors.md

-    bio: "Dr. Cheryl Perlis is a board-certified physician specializing in natural hormone therapy, brain and body biochemistry, and aesthetic procedures.  \nTrained as a conventional obstetrician gynecologist at Chicago Medical School, she found her calling in functional/integrative medicine.
+    bio: "Dr. Cheryl Perlis is a board-certified physician specializing in natural hormone therapy, brain and body biochemistry, and aesthetic procedures.  \nTrained as a conventional obstetrician gynecologist at Chicago Medical School, she found her calling in integrative medicine.
 Dr. Perlis has studied and trained nationwide under top doctors and thought leaders and is constantly learning cutting-edge medical information and procedures to benefit her patients. "
     doctors_quote:
       title: Why I choose Soul Spring
       content: 'I am so excited to have Soul Spring as part of my practice because